So you liked the fortune cookies, huh? They were incredibly popular

 Second, the mousse recipe I used had no cream and it separated a little.
 There was cherry juice dripping out of the pan into my fridge!
 I don’t know if I did something wrong with the recipe or if it’s suppose to be that way.
 I did substitute the egg whites of the original recipe by meringue powder, but I’m not sure it contributed to this problem.

 Finally, I wouldn’t use the same chocolate topping as I did, it’s cute, but it would be as cute with a malleable topping instead of this hard-rock chocolate.
 Why you shouldn’t do this?
-Because there is no elegant way to eat the mousse with it (trying to cute the chocolate your mousse is crushed and destroyed!) ;) Oh except if you take out the chocolate first and then eat the mousse!
+Because there is no elegant way to eat the mousse with it (trying to cute the chocolate your mousse is crushed and destroyed!)

 On the bright side, there is a very great discovery with these mousse : the brownies recipe is A-MA-ZING.
 We ate the leftovers with apple and raspberry coulis, simply delicious!